ldav1s/vss2svn/README.md

-It'll be important to set up the files to be imported using the `.gitattributes` and `.gitignores` in the git repository for crlf adjustment before starting the import.
+It'll be important to set up the files to be imported using the `.gitattributes` and `.gitignores` in the git repository for crlf adjustment, etc. before starting the import.
 I still have not tried this.

 This is very experimental right now, and might be kind of broken.
 Also it'll only work on Linux for now, because it supports hard links